JeremyTCD/Mimo/ReadMe.md

    *src* contains the source files for your blog. *docfx.json* is your DocFx configuration file and *package.json* is your Yarn configuration file.

-3. Install BasicBlog by running the following command in *blog*:
+3. Install Mimo by running the following command in *blog*:

    ```
    C:\your\path\blog> yarn install